Image

 Biography

-Dr. Mozaffarian received his B.S. in biological sciences from Stanford University, M.D. from Columbia University, and Doctorate in Public Health from Harvard University; and clinical training in internal medicine at Stanford University and in cardiology at the University of Washington.
+Dr. Mozaffarian received his B.S. in biological sciences from Stanford University, M.D. from Columbia University, and Doctorate in Public Health from Harvard University; with clinical training in internal medicine at Stanford University and in cardiology at the University of Washington.
 He is married, has three children, and actively trains as a Fourth Degree Black Belt in Taekwondo.

 Education

-• DrPh, Epidemiology, Harvard University
+• DrPH, Epidemiology, Harvard University

 • M.P.H., University of Washington